Cognigy/Documentation/docs/webchat/plugins.md

 ### Extensions

-You can build an [Extension](../ai/build/extensions.md) that sends a message triggering the Webchat plugin, simplifying the process to only include necessary parameters.
+You can build an [Extension](../ai/build/extensions.md) that sends a message triggering the Webchat plugin, simplifying the process to only include the necessary parameters.

 Custom module example: